mcube-techno/learner-engagement-analytics/README.md

 ## Analysis Questions

-Each notebook addresses a specific analytical question:
+Each notebook addresses a specific business question, not just a technical one:

-1. **Student Overview** — What are the overall pass, fail, and withdrawal rates across courses and demographic groups?
+1. **Student Overview** — What do pass, fail, and withdrawal rates look like across courses and demographic groups?
+Where are the concentration points?
-2. **Engagement Analysis** — How does VLE interaction (clicks) correlate with final outcomes?
+2. **Engagement Analysis** — How does VLE interaction correlate with final outcomes?
+Is there a minimum engagement threshold below which failure becomes likely?
 3. **Dropout Timing** — At what point in a programme do students typically disengage or withdraw?
+Is there a critical window for intervention?
-4. **Assessment Performance** — How strongly do assessment scores predict final results?
+4. **Assessment Performance** — How strongly do early assessment scores predict final results?
+How much warning does the data give us?
-5. **At-Risk Identification** — Which combination of factors is most associated with poor outcomes?
+5. **At-Risk Identification** — Which combination of factors — engagement, demographics, assessment scores — is most associated with poor outcomes?

 ---

+## Approach

+What distinguishes this analysis is the operator's lens applied throughout.
+Every chart, query, and finding is framed around a decision a learning operations team would need to make — not around demonstrating technical technique for its own sake.
+Findings are followed by specific, actionable recommendations grounded in the realities of running online programmes at scale.

+---

-## Key Findings
+## Key Findings & Recommendations

 *To be updated as analysis is completed.*